+Outdoor LED Parking Lot Lights are generally mounted too high poles.
 Outdoor lights that are used in parking lots and driveways are called parking lot lighting.
-LED parking lot lights are generally mounted to high poles.
 You can use them to light up parking areas and other outdoor spaces.
-Installing LED lights will not only illuminate your space but also add an extra factor in the security of the building and help to reduce electricity bills as they use lower wattage than regular lamps.
+Installing LED parking lot lights will not only illuminate your space but also add an extra factor to the security of the building and help to reduce electricity bills as they use lower wattage than regular lamps.
 When you use them with commercial buildings, these can help you attract new customers.

-LED Parking Lot Lighting comes in various shapes and styles and have a multitude of features.
+Outdoor LED Parking Lot Lights come in various shapes and styles and have a multitude of features.
 You can have multiple fixtures on a single pole or each fixture be mounted on separate poles.
 This depends on the placement and number of poles considering the size of the lot.

 The amount of energy used by a bulb is described by watts, whereas the lumen rating classifies its brightness.
 The higher the lumen rating, the brighter the bulb will be.
 You should find a selection of bulbs with the most lumens and the lowest wattage and thus save energy.

 Parking area led lights are most usually mounted at heights ranging from 12 feet to 40 feet.
 Higher mounted lights are most common especially for installing LED Lights in parking lots as a higher mounted LED light fixture will reduce shadows and help the light be more uniform on the ground.

 Voltages that are most common to power parking area light fixtures include; 120V, 208V, 240V, and 277V.
 You can power parking lots using fixtures of 480V as well.